 In the American West, the phrase “ride for the brand” was a phrase used to express a cowboy’s loyalty to the ranch or outfit for which he worked.
 To say that another “rode for the brand” was viewed as a high compliment.
 The hours could be long, the work seemed thankless at times, and the dangers and discomforts were many.

 In ministry, we ride for the brand as we take God’s global mission for making disciples, then accomplish that locally through our faith family (Matthew 28:18-20).
 As leaders, we must communicate the mission, weave the mission into everything we do and say and highlight those threads regularly.
 Reconnect people to the mission with stories, touchstone moments and themes.

 If you find that you need to redirect and change your culture to better match the mission, treat it as a bonsai tree: to shape it takes constant pressure, careful pruning and extended time.
 No one drifts toward mission.

 - If there is no true burden, there is no true leadership.

-- Care about fewer things more deeply.
+- Care more deeply about fewer things.

-Culture loves to add things to your must-have, must-do, must-be list, but focus is far simpler than most realize.
+Our culture can equate any busyness with effectiveness and the spirit of the age loves to add things to your must-have, must-do, must-be list, but focus is far simpler than most realize.
 Life is complicated enough without cluttering things unnecessarily with lots of add-on’s (Matthew 6:33).

 - Just because someone is a good leader elsewhere does not necessarily make them a good leader in ministry.